anntmishra/anntmishra/README.md

-# 💫 About Me:
+# 🐥 About Me:
 Hi there! 👋 I'm Anant, an aspiring web developer currently learning the ropes of front-end and back-end technologies.
-I have some experience with Java and Python, having made a couple of projects in these languages.<br><br>Fun Fact: I fancy myself a bit of a jokester! 🤪 Gotta keep things fun and lighthearted, right?<br><br>Always eager to learn and take on new challenges in the world of web development.
+I have some experience with Java and Python, having made a couple of projects in these languages.<br><br><br><br>Always eager to learn and take on new challenges in the world of web development.
 Let's build something awesome!

 ## 🌐 Socials: